Dipsingh/dipsingh.github.io/_posts/2024-12-31-Transistor-Advances.md

 {: .center}
 Ref: IEDM 2003 N90 Strain Engineering

 The next major leap addressed the gate dielectric.
-In 2007, Intel adopted high-k metal gate transistors at the 45 nm node, replacing the traditional  ${SiO_2}$  dielectric with a hafnium-based high-k material—thereby reducing gate leakage and enhancing drive currents.
+In 2007, Intel adopted high-k metal gate transistors at the 45nm node, replacing the traditional ${SiO_2}$ dielectric with a hafnium-based high-k material—thereby reducing gate leakage and enhancing drive currents.
 In parallel, metal electrodes supplanted doped polysilicon gates to fine-tune threshold voltages in NMOS and PMOS devices.
 This combination of high-k dielectrics and metal gate electrodes transformed transistor design, lowering leakage current and enhancing device performance.